CrackAD/cs207-FinalProject/docs/milestone2.md

 ```
 EasyDiff/
-	easydiff/
 	__init__.py
 	ad.py
 	var.py
 	tests/
 		__init__.py
-			test.py
+		test_ad.py
+		test_var.py
+docs/
+	milestone1.md
+	milestone2.md
+	generalized_chain_rule.png
+	milestone2_graph.png
 README.md
-	setup.py
+requirements.txt
 LICENSE
 ```
 In the directory, we have two python modules `ad.py` and `var.py`.

-* `ad.py`: interfaces for automatic-differentiation-related calculations (eg, Jacobian matrix)
+* `ad.py`: main algorithms including automatic differentiation and calculating jacobian matrix
 * `var.py`: dual number constructions, basic math operations overloaded, and other elementary functions.

-We also plan on including dependencies `numpy` and `math` to overload elementory operations.
+We also include dependencies `numpy` to overload elementory operations.

-Our test suite will be in the `test` folder, and we will implement `pytest` to write comprehensive tests to provide full coverage for our code.
-We will also use `TravisCI` and `CodeCov` to automate the testing process.
+Our test suite is in the `tests` folder, and we implement `pytest` and `doctest` to write comprehensive tests to provide full coverage for our code.
+We use `TravisCI` and `CodeCov` to automate the testing process.

-PyPI will be used to distribute our package, as it enables the user to install our package using `pip`.
+EasyDiff has not been distributed on PyPI yet.
+Instead, users could manully clone our project repository to their personal workspace.
+Instructions of manual installation is specified in the **Installation** section above.

 ## Implementation